 Rafaela has restored our faith in social networks.
-Has it ever happened to you that among so much excess content on social networks, a photograph suddenly appears that makes you stop your finger?
+Has it ever happened to you that in the midst of so much excess content on social networks, a photograph suddenly appears that makes you stop your finger?

 This is the work of this Portuguese photographer.

-TO Rafaela alves We met her as people are known in times of pandemic: on Instagram.
-And blessed discovery, because his work is calm, it is sensitivity and it is beauty.
+A Rafaela Alves We met her as people are known in times of a pandemic: through Instagram.
+And blessed discovery, because his work is calm, sensitive and beautiful.

-A while of chatting with her has been enough to confirm that what we see is a reflection of who she is and not only makes us believe again that in networks there is much to discover, but it also reminds us of the importance of stopping.
+Talking to her for a while has been enough to confirm that what we see is a reflection of who she is and not only makes us believe again that there is much to discover online, but also reminds us of the importance of stopping.

 Rafaela, what is beauty for you and where do you always find it?

-I believe that beauty is an appreciation and recognition of what you are seeing and experiencing.
-It's something I'm looking to create, but I love stumbling across it and feeling that it surprises you.
+I believe that beauty is an appreciation and a recognition of what you are seeing and experiencing.
+It's something I'm looking to create, but I love stumbling across it and the feeling of being surprised.

-I think sometimes you just see it because you are open to it.
+I think sometimes you just see it because you're open to it.
 Somehow it is always there and it can be anything.

 How do you live your profession as a photographer?